i18next/next-i18next/README.md

 A live demo is [available here](http://next-i18next.com/).
 This demo app is the [simple example](./examples/simple/) - nothing more, nothing less.

+## Why next-i18next?

+Easy to set up, easy to use: you can set up in a few steps and start to use.
+Configuration is quite simple.

+No other requirements: `next-i18next` simplify internationalized routing.
+It acts as a wrapper between [NextJs](https://nextjs.org/) and [i18next](https://www.i18next.com/) and uses [react-i18next](https://react.i18next.com/) functions on client side.

+Production ready: `next-i18next` supports you passing translations and configuration options into pages as props with SSG/SSR support.

+## How it works?

+The `next-i18next.config.js` file that we use in the set up acts as a wrapper by providing the configuration between next-i18next, i18n, and NextJs.

+We add a wrapper in `_app.js` after configuration. `appWithTranslation` allows us to send `t` function and `i18n instance` into our components through props which comes from `i18next`.
+Afterwards,  we use `serverSideTranslation` in our page-level components which is a HOC which responsible for passing translations and configuration options into pages as props.

+We call `serverSideTranslation` inside [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) async functions (depends on your case) which comes from NextJs.

+After this process, we will be able to call `i18n` and `useTranslation` hook on the client side and translate our NextJs app.

 ## Setup

 ### 1. Installation